hannorein/rebound/README.rst

 An incomplete feature list of REBOUND:

-* Several symplectic integrators (WHFast, WH, SEI, LEAPFROG)
+* Symplectic integrators (WHFast, WH, SEI, LEAPFROG)
 * High accuracy non-symplectic integrator with adaptive timestepping (IAS15)
 * Support for collisional/granular dynamics, various collision detection routines
-* The code is written entirely in C, conforms to the ISO standard C99
+* The code is written entirely in C, conforms to the ISO standard C99 and can be used as a thread-safe shared library
 * Easy-to-use Python module, installation in 3 words: `pip install rebound`
 * Extensive set of example problems in both C and Python
 * Real-time, 3D OpenGL visualization (C version)
 * Parallelized with OpenMP (for shared memory systems)
 * Parallelized with MPI using an essential tree for gravity and collisions (for distributed memory systems)
-* No libraries are needed, use of OpenGL/GLUT/libpng for visualization is optional
+* No libraries are needed, use of OpenGL/GLUT for visualization is optional
 * The code is fully open-source and can be downloaded freely from http://github.com/hannorein/rebound
 * No configuration is needed to run any of the example problems.
 Just type `make && ./rebound` in the problem directory to run them
-* Standard ASCII or binary output routines
+* Comes with standard ASCII or binary output routines
-* Different modules are easily interchangeable by one line in the Makefile
+* Different modules are easily interchangeable at runtime

 Contributors